this app is designed for mobile use only

 Alan Turing, early 20th century mathematician and father of modern computing, suggested a mathematical model to explain the creation of patterns in nature

-The relationship between nature and mathematic.
+The relationship between nature and mathematic?

 Each cylindrical Biolumen module has a perforated outer layer.
 The patterns you see are directly inspired by those on the skeletons of radiolaria, the oceanic microorganisms that inspire this work.